noahehall/theBookOfNoah/0current/openapi.md

       paths: {} # object: empty object = no endpoints defined

-  # paths
+  # paths & path items
     poopApi:
       ...
       # paths object
-      # every field is a path item object
-      # describes a single api endpoint
       # use {} for no paths
       paths:
+        # path item objects
+        # each describing a single api endpoint
+        # can contain common properties for all operations
+        # ^ askholz: how does this look?
         /flush:
+          # operation objects
+          get:

+            ...
+          put:
+            ...
         /wipe:
         ...